stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * The constructor also determines the import _path_ (i.e. the package) for non-primitive types.

-* The structure field is a POJO with old-school getters (required to support the Velocity template engine).
+* The structure field is a POJO with old-school getters which is required by the Velocity template engine.

 ### Conclusion